 5.27.5 5G System Bridge delay

-In order for the 5G System to participate as a TSN bridge according to gate schedules specified, the 5GS Bridge is required to provide Bridge Delays as defined in IEEE 802.1Qcc [95] for each port pair and traffic class of the 5GS bridge to an IEEE TSN system.
+In order for the 5G System to participate as a TSN bridge according to gate schedules specified, the 5GS Bridge is required to provide Bridge Delays as defined in IEEE Std 802.1Qcc [95] for each port pair and traffic class of the 5GS bridge to an IEEE TSN system.
 In order to determine 5GS Bridge Delays, the following components are needed:

 1. UE-DS-TT Residence Time: the time taken within the UE and DS-TT to forward a packet between the UE and DS-TT port.
 UE-DS-TT Residence Time is provided at the time of PDU Session Establishment by the UE to the network.